West Asia and the world : The post April ceasefire status quo. A summary of prominent geopolitical analyses and a prediction for the coming years

 1. Mearsheimer's Address: "US Middle East Policy: The Growing Propensity for Genocide".
 On April 3, 2026, Professor John Mearsheimer delivered a keynote address at the Arab Center Washington DC titled "US Middle East Policy: The Growing Propensity for Genocide."
 In this address, Mearsheimer examined the trajectory of US policy through the lens of the ongoing Iran war and the Gaza genocide, arguing that American Middle East policy has developed an increasingly dangerous tendency toward genocidal warfare.

-Mearsheimer's central thesis, consistent with his offensive realism framework, posited that the United States has abandoned strategic rationality in favor of ideological crusades that serve neither American national interest nor regional stability.
-He analyzed how the Trump administration's decision to launch "Operation Epic Fury" against Iran in February 2026—following Israel's "Operation Lion's Roar"—represented the culmination of decades of failed policy that prioritized Israeli regional hegemony over US strategic interests.
-The address specifically highlighted how the targeting of civilian infrastructure, the assassination of the Iranian Supreme Leader, and the killing of 168 schoolchildren at the Al-Farabi School constituted not merely collateral damage but evidence of a systematic propensity for genocidal conduct enabled by unconditional US support for Israel.
+Mearsheimer's central thesis, consistent with his offensive realism framework, posited that the United States has abandoned strategic rationality in favour of ideological crusades that serve neither American national interest nor regional stability.
+He analysed how the Trump administration's decision to launch "Operation Epic Fury" against Iran in February 2026—following Israel's "Operation Lion's Roar"—represented the culmination of decades of failed policy that prioritized Israeli regional hegemony over US strategic interests.
+The address specifically highlighted how the targeting of civilian infrastructure, the assassination of the Iranian Supreme Leader, and the killing of at least 168 schoolchildren at the Al-Farabi School constituted not merely collateral damage but evidence of a systematic propensity for genocidal conduct enabled by unconditional US support for Israel.

 2. The Humiliating Ceasefire: US Strategic Defeat Following Mearsheimer's address, the United States was compelled to accept what Iranian state television and multiple analysts characterized as **"humiliating retreat"** terms.
 On April 7–8, 2026, President Trump agreed to a two-week ceasefire brokered by Pakistan, accepting Iran's 10-point proposal as a "workable basis" for negotiations after threatening to destroy Iranian civilization just hours earlier.